kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

    >**TIP:** To check the deployment name, run: `kubectl get deployments -A`

+   >**TIP:** To avoid adding every subdomain to the API Gateway **domain.allowlist** parameter, disable the allowlist mechanism.
+Override the value of the **config.enableDomainAllowList** parameter in the API Gateway chart by changing its value to `false`.
+For more details on overrides, see how to [change Kyma settings](../../04-operation-guides/operations/03-change-kyma-config-values.md).

 When you finish the setup, go to [this](./apix-01-expose-service-apigateway.md) tutorial to learn how to expose a service.